RomanDominguez/Roman-DominguezFullStackRestaurantApplication/README.md

 ![image](https://github.com/RomanDominguez/Roman-DominguezFullStackRestaurantApplication/assets/146168127/23bdd2e3-db93-4cb6-aa39-8600024b7c75)

-_Para iniciar en esta apliacion deberas crear un nombre de usuario y escribir un Email y contraseña validos_
+**To start this application you must create a username and write a valid Email and password** _Para iniciar en esta apliacion deberas crear un nombre de usuario y escribir un Email y contraseña validos_

 ![image](https://github.com/RomanDominguez/Roman-DominguezFullStackRestaurantApplication/assets/146168127/72571b36-f285-4dd0-8030-9fdc60134e2a)

-_Una vez aprobados tus datos de registro seran cargados en una base de datos en strapi y puedes entonces proceder a la pagina de login_
+**Once approved your registration data will be uploaded to a strapi database and you can then proceed to the login page** _Una vez aprobados tus datos de registro seran cargados en una base de datos en strapi y puedes entonces proceder a la pagina de login_

 ![image](https://github.com/RomanDominguez/Roman-DominguezFullStackRestaurantApplication/assets/146168127/01cf8cfa-c01d-41ef-9679-e6d4098fbe7d)

+**Once the login is approved, you can search by name or number of the restaurant of your choice.**
 _Una vez aprobado el login podras realizar una busqueda por nombre o numero de el restaurant de tu preferencia_

 ![image](https://github.com/RomanDominguez/Roman-DominguezFullStackRestaurantApplication/assets/146168127/3aa944b5-ff90-46ed-9414-762cfd1e2c93)

+ **Once you have selected the restaurant of your choice, you can choose a dish you like and add it to the shopping cart using the +Add To Cart button.**
  _Una vez seleccionado el restaurante de tu preferencia podras elegir un platillo de tu agrado y añadirlo al carrito de compra en el boton +Add To Cart_

  ![image](https://github.com/RomanDominguez/Roman-DominguezFullStackRestaurantApplication/assets/146168127/351aa946-e619-4322-ade0-fe9c7db66f7f)

+**When you complete your order you can verify the information in the shopping cart.
+In this section you can also add or delete the dishes you want and the Total price to pay will be reflected here.**
 _Cuando completes tu orden podras verificar la informacion en el carrito de compra en esta seccion tambien podas añadir o eliminar los platillos que desees y aqui se reflejara el precio Total a pagar_

 ![image](https://github.com/RomanDominguez/Roman-DominguezFullStackRestaurantApplication/assets/146168127/8404a532-7b3b-4484-939a-af16e75552bd)

+**Finally, by pressing the Order Here button you will proceed to the payment page that will be created by Stripe where you can enter the card information and finalize the purchase**
 _Finalmente al presionar el boton de Order Here procederas a la pagina de pago que sera creada por Stripe en donde podras ingresar los datos de la tarjeta y finalizar la compra_